 - thirteen (adj.)

-Not an unlucky number in medieval England, but associated rather with the customary "extra item" (e.g. baker's dozen).
+Not an unlucky number in medieval England, but associated rather with the customary "extra item" (as in baker's dozen).
 Superstitions began with association with the Last Supper, and the unluckiness of 13 sitting down together to dine (attested from 1690s).
 Most of the modern superstitions (buildings with floor "12-A," etc.) have developed since 1890.

 - thirteenth (adj.)

 - 15c. metathesis of þriteenþe (mid-14c.; see thirteen + -th (1)), which replaced forms from Old English þreoteoða (West Saxon), þriteogeða (Anglian).
 Similar formation in Old Norse þrettande, Danish trettende, Swedish trettonde, Old Frisian threttinde, Dutch dertiende, Old High German dritto-zehanto, German dreizehnte.